2th1cc/swe-farmers-market/README.md

 <img src="https://github.com/user-attachments/assets/d84c3cdd-6589-4c26-ad01-15254f2cae93" width="650">

-The diagrams above really helped us designing the whole application,
+The diagrams helped guide the design and implementation of the database and system by providing a clear, visual representation of the relationships, attributes, and structure.

 #### Entities and Attributes